Table of Contents

 Low TSH and Low Free T4

-This is less common and may suggest Secondary Hypothyroidism, where the issue lies with the pituitary gland rather than the thyroid itself.
+This is less common and may suggest Secondary (Central) Hypothyroidism, where the issue lies with the pituitary gland rather than the thyroid itself.
 This always requires specialist review.

 Taking Your Results to Your GP